konacurrents/SemanticMarkerESP-32/README.md

 and the newer JSON Format messages.

-Many of the messages described in the following BNF Grammer can be run through the shell commands at: [Example curl commands](curlCommands) To run, doload the scripts and run with a valid username and password.
+Many of the messages described in the following BNF Grammer can be run through the shell commands described in the API manual: [SemanticMarkerAPI Manual](https://github.com/konacurrents/SemanticMarkerAPI)

 ## BNF Grammer for Barklet Language